HiPERCAM/hipercam/docs/reduction.rst

 ===========

-All CCD images come with a near-constant electronic offset called the bias which ensures that the counts are always positive and helps ensure optimum readout properties.
+All CCD images come with a near-constant electronic offset called the "bias" which ensures that the counts are always positive and helps ensure optimum readout properties.
 This offset does not represent genuine detected light and must be subtracted off any image.
 The standard approach is to take a set of zero illumination frames quickly to avoid the build-up of counts either from light leakage or thermal noise.

-Bias frames can be quickly taken with |hiper|.
-All dome lights should be off, the focal plane slide should be in to block light, and ideally the telescope mirrors closed.
+Bias frames can be quickly taken with |hiper|, ULTRACAM and ULTRASPEC.
+All dome lights should be off, the focal plane slide should be in to block light, and ideally the telescope mirrors closed (in the case of ULTRASPEC point the M4 mirror towards the 4k camera).
+You may also want to put a low transmission filter in.
 Bias frames should be taken in clear mode with the shortest possible exposures to minimise the time spent accumulating photons.

 We standardly take 50 or 100 bias exposures.
 These can be combined by averaging pixel-by-pixel with rejection of outliers to remove cosmic rays, or